Welcome to Sonoma State University!

 Q: How do I sign up for Orientation?

-A: Click here for instructions on how to sign-up for Summer Orientation (Link to how to sign up)
+A: See instructions on how to sign-up for Orientation.

 Q: Is there a disadvantage to not attending Orientation?